 In this movie, Lincoln occasionally refers to his wife, Mary Todd Lincoln, as "Molly."
 This was a real-life term of endearment that Abraham Lincoln sometimes called her; it was a family nickname from her childhood.

-According to producer Kathleen Kennedy, the film commission in Richmond (VA) was able to accommodate the production's pursuit of historical authenticity by granting extensive access to government buildings while they were out of session.
+According to producer Kathleen Kennedy, the film commission in Richmond, Virginia was able to accommodate the production's pursuit of historical authenticity by granting extensive access to government buildings while they were out of session.

-Harrison Ford was rumored to appear in the film in a role as V.P.
-Andrew Johnson at one point during the development of the film but the rumor has since become completely unsubstantiated after all the delays & turnarounds on the film's development over the years.
-Ultimately, there is no mention or sign of Johnson's character in the final version of the film, with the possible exception of the inauguration scene.
+Harrison Ford was rumored to appear in the film in a role as Vice President Andrew Johnson at one point during the development of the film, but the rumor has since become completely unsubstantiated after all the delays and turnarounds on the film's development over the years.
+Ultimately, there is no mention nor sign of Johnson's character in the final version of the film, with the possible exception of the inauguration scene.